Humble Pacific island movie star Mungau Dain dies in mid-20s

 Dain died Saturday in the capital Port Vila, after contracting a leg infection that wasn't quickly treated.
 He was in his mid-20s.

 Martin Butler, who co-directed "Tanna," said Dain wasn't a natural actor but was very enthusiastic, learned quickly, and ended up giving a fabulous performance.
-The movie won a number of awards, including two at the Venice Film Festival.
+The 2015 movie won a number of awards, including two at the Venice Film Festival, and was nominated for an Academy Award for best foreign language film.

 Jimmy Joseph, the cultural director for Tanna island, said Dain was quiet, humble and respected in Yakel, where he had chosen to remain living even after achieving some fame in the movie.
 He said Dain never drank or smoke.